AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-* 3a.
+* 2c.
 The index is out of range.

-  * 3a1.
+  * 2c1.
 CLInic shows an error message about invalid patient index.

     Use case resumes at step 2.

-* 3b.
+* 2d.
 The new field values have invalid format.

-  * 3b1.
+  * 2d1.
 CLInic shows an error message about the specific invalid field.

     Use case resumes at step 2.

-* 4a.
+* 2e.
 The edited patient would be identical to an existing patient.

-  * 4a1.
+  * 2e1.
 CLInic shows an error message about duplicate patient.

     Use case resumes at step 2.